open-telemetry/opentelemetry-specification/specification/data-resource-semantic-conventions.md

 # Resource Conventions

-This section defines standard labels for resources.
+This document defines standard labels for resources.
 These labels are typically used in the [Resource](sdk-resource.md) and are also recommended to be used anywhere else where there is a need to describe a resource in a consistent manner.
 The majority of these labels are inherited from
 [OpenCensus Resource standard](https://github.com/census-instrumentation/opencensus-specs/blob/master/resource/StandardResources.md).

 * [Service](#service)